 After my stay in Washington, Missouri, I headed out to see if I could taste a little Missouri wine.
 I went to Balducci Vineyards and Montelle Winery, both nearby.
 I tasted a range of wines at both.
 My impression is that Seyval Blanc makes the most successful whites from the perspective of someone used to dry vinifera-based wines, and Norton (also known as Cynthiana) seems to make the best red wines.
 A couple of the port-style wines I tasted were quite good.
 I have to say that the wine we make in our backyard is better than anything I was able to taste, but I doubt I tasted the best Missouri has to offer.
 Montelle is in a beautiful setting with a large outdoor deck area to eat and drink wine on.

-Next I went to the Cincinnati Art Museum, which has a modest but good collection.
-There were some really nice portrait miniatures, a special show of Winogrand photographs, a contemporary glass exhibit that was good, and the regular collection.
-They have a good Sargent, among other things.
+Next I went to the Cincinnati Art Museum, which has a small but attractive collection.
+There were some beautiful portrait miniatures, a special show of Winogrand photographs, a contemporary glass exhibit that had some interesting examples, and, of course, the regular collection.
+The museum has a good Sargent.
 I saw the Art Museum in St. Louis, too.
 It was smaller than I remembered it, but I enjoyed seeing it again.
 They have a good Holbein (pictured).
 I last saw the place when it hosted a huge Monet show, in 1978, while I was at Webster College.
 I Stopped by Webster on my way out of St. Louis.
 The place has expanded a great deal, but the buildings I knew are all still there.
 I walked through Loretto Hall and Maria Hall.
-I waved to my old dorm room--although I couldn't remember what floor we were on.....
+I waved to my old dorm room--although I couldn't remember what floor we lived on....
 I strolled the halls on all four floors, to be sure.

 Off now to visit my old haunt, the Outdoor Education Center, at Glen Helen.